Spunk Video: Corporate history

 Spunk Video started as an online DVD store in 2003, roughly 18 months later the company ventured into the production of original videos, under the names Spunk Studios, Spunk Video, SpunkBoy, and Christopher Rage.
-The company was started by gay adult video director Gary Carlton and producer Mike Brady.
-They are domestic partners in real life.
+The company was started by gay adult video director Gary Carlton and his domestic partner and producer Mike Brady.
 Prior to founding Spunk Video, Carlton and Brady invested in and were principals of Raging Stallion, and ran that company's business affairs for approximately 9 months.
 Creative and business differences about the direction of that company caused a split, and the pair departed Raging Stallion in early 2003 and formed Spunk Video just two months later.

 Relationship to Treasure Island/New Barbary Coast Distribution

-From the beginning of the company, Spunk Video has had a close working relationship to the Paul Morris owned companies Treasure Island Media, and New Barbary Coast Distribution (NBCD).
+From the beginning of the company, Spunk Video has had a close working relationship to the Paul Morris-owned companies Treasure Island Media, and New Barbary Coast Distribution (NBCD).
 Spunk Video is a major reseller of Treasure Island DVDs, as well other titles distributed by NBCD, and NBCD was the exclusive distributor for the SpunkBoy line of videos featuring younger gay men.

 The companies have held merger talks at various points of their relationship, but have decided to remain independent of one another, but still having a close working relationship distributing each other's products.